openbmc/docs/anti-patterns.md

 source tree to mark their importance.

 Any functions or structures that are implementation details of the library should not be provided in its installed header files.
-Ignoring this philosphy over-exposes the library's design and may lead to otherwise unnecessary API or ABI breaks in the future.
+Ignoring this philosophy over-exposes the library's design and may lead to otherwise unnecessary API or ABI breaks in the future.